-§ 13A05.
+13A05.
 Reporting.

-(a) General rule.--A registered principal shall, under oath or affirmation, file quarterly expense reports with the department no later than 30 days after the last day of the quarter.
+(a) General rule.--A registered principal shall, subject to the penalties under 18 Pa.C.S. § 4904 (relating to unsworn falsification to authorities), file quarterly expense reports with the department electronically using the computerized filing system developed by the department that is consistent with the purpose of this chapter no later than 30 days after the last day of the quarter.

-(b) Content.--
+(b) Content. --

 - (1) Each expense report must list the names and registration numbers when available of all lobbyists by whom lobbying is conducted on behalf of the principal and the general subject matter or issue being lobbied. - (2) Each expense report shall include the total costs of all lobbying for the period.
 The total shall include all office expenses, personnel expenses, expenditures related to gifts, hospitality, transportation and lodging to State officials or employees, and any other lobbying costs.
-The total amount reported under this paragraph shall be allocated in its entirety among the following categories: - (i) The costs for gifts, hospitality, transportation and lodging given to or provided to State officials or employees or their immediate families. - (ii) The costs for direct communication. - (iii) The costs for indirect communication. - (iv) Expenses required to be reported under this subsection shall be allocated to one of the three categories listed under this section and shall not be included in more than one category. - (2.1) For purposes of filing an expense report under this subsection, a registrant may use any reasonable methods of estimation and allocation. - (3) The following apply: - (i) In addition to reporting the totals required under this subsection, the expense report must identify, by name, position and each occurrence, a State official or employee who receives from a principal or lobbyist anything of value which must be included in the statement under section 1105(b)(6) or (7) (relating to statement of financial interests) as implemented by section 1105(d).
+The total amount reported under this paragraph shall be allocated in its entirety among the following categories: - (i) The costs for gifts, hospitality, transportation and lodging given to or provided to State officials or employees or their immediate families. - (ii) The costs for direct communication. - (iii) The costs for indirect communication. - (iv) Expenses required to be reported under this subsection shall be allocated to one of the three categories listed under this section and shall not be included in more than one category. - (2.1) For purposes of filing an expense report under this subsection, a registrant may use any reasonable methods of estimation and allocation. - (3) The following apply: - (i) In addition to reporting the totals required under this subsection, the expense report must identify, by name, position and each occurrence, a State official or employee who receives from a principal or lobbyist anything of value which must be included in the statement under section 1105(b)(6) or (7)

+(relating to statement of financial interests) as implemented by section 1105(d).